 The basic purpose of your immune system is to fight.

+Fight pathogens, poisons, and things that you don’t want in your body.
 To perform this key purpose it must differentiate between self and non-self.
 The self is safe.
 The non-self, ‘the other’, is a potential threat.
 It’s a complex system to say the least.
-The extended immune function even includes emotions such as disgust.
+The extended immune function even goes so far as to effect emotions such as disgust.

-The physiology of disgust is also linked with many phobias and behaviour such as OCD.
-Unfortunately the disgust response includes a powerful psychological mechanism that increases our tendency to polarise between ‘us and them’, the ingroup versus the outgroup.
-Feelings of disgust lead to our strongest tendencies towards dehumanising arbitrary ‘outgroups’ of other people.
+The physiology of disgust has also been linked with many phobias and behaviours such as OCD.
+The disgust response includes a powerful psychological mechanism that increases our tendency to polarise between oneself and ‘the other’, ‘us and them’.
+Unfortunately this can expand to drive a situation where there is an ‘ingroup’ of people versus ‘outgroup’ of people.